View William Albin's Obituary on telegram.com and share memories

 William B. Albin

-UXBRIDGE - William B. "Junie" or "Chief" Albin, retired Uxbridge Fire Chief, 92, of Uxbridge passed away Fri.
-Sept.
-6, 2019 in Milford Regional Medical Ctr., Milford.
-He was the husband of the late Dorothy I. (Curtis) Albin who died in 2014.
+UXBRIDGE - William B. Albin, also known as "Junie" or "Chief" of Uxbridge passed away on Friday, September 6, 2019 surrounded by loved ones.
+He was 92 years old.

+William is survived by his brother-in-law Ronald "Ronnie" R. Curtis of Douglas, nieces, Patricia Thackson of Nevada, Susan Roberts of California, cousins and hundreds of friends who loved him dearly.

+He was the son of William H. and Margaret M. (O'Neill) Albin.
+"Bill" was born in 1927 in Uxbridge and lived on Hazel Street in town for most of his long and well lived life.
+Loving husband of the late Dorothy Curtis, his unfailing partner in all endeavors for 66 years.
+He was predeceased by his brother, Richard "Dick" Albin.

 Funeral services will be held Tues.
-Sept.
-10, 2019 at 9 AM from the funeral home followed by a Mass of Christian Burial at 10 AM in St. Mary's Church, Mendon St., Uxbridge.
+Sept., 10, 2019 at 9 AM from the funeral home followd by a Mass of Christian Burial at 10 AM in St. Mary's Church, Mendon St., Uxbridge.
+Burial will follow in St. Mary's Cemetery, Uxbridge.

+In lieu of flowers, memorial donations may be made to the Carroll Center for the Blind, 770 Centre St., Newton, MA 02458 or the Worcester County Food Bank, 474 Boston Tpke., Shrewsbury, MA 01545.